 - 2 cup whole milk

-- 5 tbsp fine ground almonds, I use store bought blanched almond meal
+- 5 tablespoon fine ground almonds, I use store bought blanched almond meal

-- 10-12 saffron strands, dissolved in 1 tbsp warm milk
+- 10-12 saffron strands, dissolved in 1 tablespoon warm milk

 Make the Rabdi

 - Add milk to a heavy bottomed pot.
 Place on a stove, bring to a boil, reduce the stove to low medium and let the milk simmer for 15 minutes, stir periodically to make sure that it dosent stick to the bottom of the pot.
 The milk will almost reduce to half its volume and start getting thick.Scrape the sides of the pot every now and then and add back the malai scrappings to the milk.